 12. You will then get a pop up box to PAIR your aids with your phone click PAIR

-13. If you wear 2 aids this box will pop up 2 times and you have to hit PAIR twice
+13. If you wear 2 aids this box will pop up 2 times and you have to hit PAIR a second time.

 14. Your aids are now paired with your iPhone.
 Enjoy!